Private Island Networks Inc.

 The PI-EXP project is developed with Python and various Web technologies, such as JavaScript, HTML, and CSS.
 The Web server relies on the aiohttp Web framework to serve HTML pages and provide other core Web server support, such as template and context processing.

-The Python PyShark library and tshark network traffic analyzer are utilized to capture responses from the embedded soft controller and automated messages generated from blocks like the Machine Learning Engine (MLE).
+The Python PyShark library and tshark network traffic analyzer are utilized to capture responses from the FPGA's embedded soft controller and packets generated from various FPGA blocks, such as the Machine Learning Engine (MLE).

 Figure 1: PI-EXP interfacing to a PI Node